 Housing & Residential Education understands affordability is a key component when students are deciding on where to live throughout their college career.
 Starting January 2019, residents will be able to pay for the Housing and Meal Plan Charges in the same place they pay for their Tuition.
 This also means that all payments will go through University Income Accounting & Student Loan Services.
 If students need to spread out their payments, there are a few payment plans for students to choose from, or they can choose to pay the full semester cost by the due date.

-Housing and meal plan charges are billed to the housing account prior to the beginning of each semester.
-Students can log into their Housing U portal prior to the beginning of the semester to see the total amount owed.
+Housing, meal plan, and tuition charges are billed to the student’s account prior to the beginning of each semester.
+Students can log into their CIS portal prior to the beginning of the semester to see the total amount owed.

 Residence Halls & Apartments

 We have some exciting updates for Spring 2109.
 For your convenience, tuition and housing fees will now be combined into one area.
 You will be able to see the full detail of what is being charged.Please see University Income Accounting’s website for more information.